 The "social contract" is a concept essential to philosophy, history, and sociology that is adaptable to many different social conditions.

-"Social contract" describes values, duties, and responsibilities to which a citizen agrees as part of their relation to a situation, institution, or state.
+"Social contract" describes values, duties, and responsibilities to which citizens agrees as part of their relation to a situation, institution, or state.
 In return, the state or culture guarantees for the citizens certain rights or securities.

 As a metaphor, the social contract appears in everyday speech: